apteksdi/ckanext-oauth2-py3/README.md

 The OAuth2 extension allows site visitors to login through an OAuth2 server.

-**Note**: This extension is being tested in CKAN 2.6, 2.7 and 2.8.
+**Note**: This extension is being tested in CKAN 2.9+ on Python 3.8.
 These are therefore considered as the supported versions

 ## Links